Magnetic monopole is photon: Statistics of photons and electrons

+represents that the photons $W_n (z,z), n\,{=}\,1,2,\dots, N$ are absorbed by the electron $W(z,z)Z$.
+This model shows that identical (but different) photons can appear identically and it shows that photons obey the Bose-Einstein statistics.
+From the polarization of the Dirac-Wilson loop $W(z,z)$ we may assign spin $1$ to a photon represented by $W(z,z)$.

 Let us then consider statistics of electrons.
-We have that the observable $Z^*W(z,z)Z$ gives mass to the electron $W(z,z)Z$ and thus this observable is as a scalar and thus is assigned with spin $0$.
+The observable $Z^*W(z,z)Z$ gives mass to the electron $W(z,z)Z$ and thus this observable is as a scalar and thus is assigned with spin $0$.
 As the observable $W(z,z)Z$ is between $W(z,z)$ and $Z^*W(z,z)Z$ which are with spin $1$ and $0$ respectively we thus assign spin $\frac12$ to the observable $W(z,z)Z$ and thus electron represented by this observable $W(z,z)Z$ is with spin $\frac12$.
-Then let $Z_1$ and $Z_2$ be two independent complex variables for two electrons.
-Let $W(z,z)$ represents a photon.
-Then the operator $W(z,z)(Z_1+Z_2)$ means that two electrons are in the same state.
-However this operator means that a photon $W(z,z)$ is absorbed by two distinct electrons and this is impossible.
-Thus this operator $W(z,z)(Z_1+Z_2)$ cannot exist and this means that electrons obey Fermi-Dirac statistics.

-Thus we have that this nonlinear loop model of photon and electron give the required statistics of photons and electrons.
+Then let $Z_1$ and $Z_2$ be two independent complex variables for two electrons and let $W_1(z,z)Z_1$ and $W_2(z,z)Z_2$ represent two electrons.
+Let $W_3(z,z)$ represents a photon.
+Then the model:

+means that two electrons are in the same state that the operator $W_3(z,z)$ is acted on the two electrons.
+However this model means that a photon $W(z,z)$ is absorbed by two distinct electrons and this is impossible.
+Thus the models $W_3(z,z)W_1(z,z)Z_1$ and $W_3(z,z)W_2(z,z)Z_2$ cannot both exist and this means that electrons obey Fermi-Dirac statistics.
+Thus this nonlinear loop model of photon and electron gives the required statistics of photons and electrons.